Home :: Rules

 - Top 5 ladies

-- Top 5 super-veterans (must be over 65 on 1st January in the year of the Mackintosh Final) *new for 2017
+- Top 5 super-veterans (must be 65 and over on 1st January in the year of the Mackintosh Final)

 The Team Event: